Olabayoji/DockerTutorial-Docker-compose/README.md

 # Docker Compose Tutorial

-This repository contains a simple Docker Compose setup to help you understand the basics of containerization with Docker Compose.
+This repository contains a simple Docker Compose setup to help me understand the basics of containerisation with Docker Compose.

 ## Services